risk-first/website/introduction/Evaluating-Risk.md

 In the preceding discussions, I have been careful to point out the existence of [Hidden Risks](Glossary#hidden-risk) for that very reason.
 Or, to put another way:

-> What we don't know is what usually gets us killed - Petyr Baelish, _Game of Thrones_
+> "What we don't know is what usually gets us killed" - Petyr Baelish, _Game of Thrones_

 Donald Rumsfeld's famous [Known Knowns](https://en.wikipedia.org/wiki/There_are_known_knowns) is also a helpful conceptualisation: